 What “Optimise” does?

-To view GIF, from main menu click on Filter then Animation and Playback.
+To view GIF, from the main menu click on Filter then Animation and Playback.

 Press the Playback button to start GIF.
 To save GIF on the File Menu select File, click on Export as.